-800 students (brick and mortar), completed the Student Wellness Survey for the 2022-23 SY regarding the climate perception and culture of FCHS.
+75% of students, completed the Student Wellness Survey for the 2023-24 SY regarding the climate perception and culture of FCHS.
 Additionally, FCHS has a 5 star climate rating on the school's CCRPI.
 Students have shared concerns on the GA Health Survey regarding mental health and wellness, specifically with relationships, school work, self-awareness, and home environment.
 The school continues to pursue avenues for students to share and discuss their well being with school counselors and trusted faculty within the building.
-The school also used data from Infinite Campus (Spotlight/MARS) and other data points, such as Ga DOE to determine trustworthiness, relationships, and perceptions and interactions between peers and faculty and staff that are healthy and supportive.
+The school also used data from Infinite Campus (Spotlight/ MARS/Custom Data Visualization) and other data points, such as Ga DOE to determine trustworthiness, relationships, and perceptions and interactions between peers and faculty and staff that are healthy and supportive.